Hi, I'm Axel.

 Delivered at your company.

 Buckle up!
 This class is intensive and hands-on.
 You build an entire Java web app to the point where it deploys continuously, with zero downtime.
-You'll gain solid understanding of what your architecture must provide to enable this.
-It will take your software to another level.
-It's that good.
+We tackle the hard problems with a battle-tested approach you will be able to apply immediately.

 Effective Database Migrations with Flyway